brodieaustin/building-300/index.markdown

 The man sat down by the fire, held his hands out to warm them.
 He would warm them, rub them briskly, and warm them some more.
 "How long have you been living here?"
 She shrugged.
 "I guess this is as a good a place as any to hunker down.
 Got any food?
 I'm starving..."

 She pointed over to box of food she had resupplied.
 "Slim pickins'.
 Nothing fancy here," he said.
-"But it beats camp rations."
+"But it beats what I've been living on."

 She could hear a few wrappers being ripped open and crunching and chewing.
 There was so much more noise now in the building with another person.
 She had not quite realized just how quiet her existence here had been until now.